The Chart for Kala Pharmaceuticals Inc. (KALA) Is Flashing Mixed Signals

 KALA’s Market Performance

-KALA stocks went down by -4.95% for the week, with a monthly jump of 6.67% and a quarterly performance of -36.63%, while its annual performance rate touched -73.26%.
-The volatility ratio for the week stands at 10.79% while the volatility levels for the past 30 days are set at 9.53% for Kala Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -2.51% for KALA stocks with a simple moving average of -60.49% for the last 200 days.
+KALA stocks went down by -1.70% for the week, with a monthly drop of -4.95% and a quarterly performance of -50.85%, while its annual performance rate touched -76.87%.
+The volatility ratio for the week stands at 9.69% while the volatility levels for the past 30 days are set at 10.15% for Kala Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -13.22% for KALA stocks with a simple moving average of -63.31% for the last 200 days.

 Analysts’ Opinion of KALA